pgtipping/the-synth-rag/memory-bank/activeContext.md

   - Added API endpoint for fetching analytics data
   - Added time-based filtering for analytics
   - Created visualizations for usage metrics

+### March 10, 2025 07:30 EST - General Use Case Prompts

+- Added example prompts for the general use case:
+  - "Ask a Question" - Basic prompt for asking questions about documents
+  - "Document Summary" - Prompt for requesting document summaries
+  - "Find Information" - Prompt for searching specific information in documents
+- Verified prompts are accessible through the API
+- Integrated with prompt rotation system for general chat

 ## Technical Decisions